loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 `@api` is a [class decorator](https://www.typescriptlang.org/docs/handbook/decorators.html).
 The class decorator, `api` is a function that is called when the class, HelloWorldController is defined (only once).
 In this case, `api` function attaches the API specification to HelloWorldController class.
 The decorator website describes some relatively complex concept, but we can just read the class decorator section to get a high-level understanding of decorator.
 The concept is similar for other types of decorators.
 That's enough for now.

-In the above sample code, `@inject` is a `property decorator` defined by LoopBack Next.
-It's a very important LoopBack Next concept.
+In the above sample code, `@inject` is a `property decorator` defined by LoopBack 4.
+It's a very important LoopBack 4 concept.
 It works this way: `@inject` acquires the value bound to the key: `defaultName` in the application's context, then assigns the value to `name` property when the class `HelloWorldControlle` is instantiated.

 Please note that we introduced another new term, `Context`.
-Context is simply a memory space where LoopBack Next maintains key-value pairs.
+Context is simply a memory space where LoopBack 4 maintains key-value pairs.
 There are two types of context: application context and request context.
 In this blog, we deal with only application context.

-The LoopBack Next specific decorator, `@inject` can also be used as a `parameter decorator` for constructor, e.g.:
+The LoopBack 4 specific decorator, `@inject` can also be used as a `parameter decorator` for constructor, e.g.:

 ```js
 class MyClass {